 Every so often while on a solo grocery shopping excursion, an unfamiliar product catches my eye and inevitably winds up in my cart.
 In years past, jarred olive tapenade has been one of those products.

 The jar was a bit dusty, but still far from reaching its expiration date.
 I love olives so I thought, “Why not give it a whirl?”

 While it was tasty enough to not be completely disappointing, it lacked the freshness and boldness I expected it to have.
 The pulverized kalamata olives had simply been swimming in a pool of olive oil for too long to retain their own rich, smoky, salty flavor.

 What is a tapenade?

 A tapenade is a delightful condiment whose main ingredient is pureed or finely chopped olives and capers.
 A touch of olive oil is included to give the tapenade a paste-like consistency.
 It can be flavored with a host of ingredients, including garlic, herbs, fresh citrus juice, and more.
 A food processor makes quick work and produces a tapenade with the perfect consistency.

 What is tapenade used for?

 I chose black olives because they are the blank canvas of the olive world, playing well with other flavors.
-With black olives as the base for Black Olive and Jalapeno Tapenade, both fresh and pickled jalapenos, garlic, green onion, lime juice, Italian parsley, and a few carefully chosen spices come together to create something truly crave-worthy.
+With black olives as the base for this black olive spread, both fresh and pickled jalapenos, garlic, green onion, lime juice, Italian parsley, and a few carefully chosen spices come together to create something truly crave-worthy.

 - 1 DR WT 6-ounce can large ripe black pitted olives